How to safely perform maintenance on a Lotus miner.

 lotus-miner stop # When using systemd # systemctl stop lotus-miner

 You can restart the miner as soon as you wish.
 Workers do not need to be restarted as they will reconnect to the miner automatically when it comes back up.
-However, if you are upgrading your node at the same time as shutting down your miner, you will need to restart the machine.

 Lotus seal workers can be restarted any time, but if they are in the middle of one of the sealing steps, then the operation will start again (from the last checkpoint).
+Its therefore recommended to gracefully let the lotus-worker finish its sealing tasks before stopping it.
+You can disable any new sealing tasks on the worker with:

 Changing storage locations